Jamar Williams

-Jamar Williams (born June 14, 1984) is an American former professional football linebacker.
-Williams played at Arizona State University.
+Jamar Williams (born June 14, 1984) is an American former professional football player who was a linebacker in the National Football League (NFL).
+Williams played college football for the Arizona State Sun Devils.
 Originally from Houston, Texas, he attended Langham Creek High School.
 He graduated as a member of the 4-year National Honor Roll.
-Williams was drafted in the 4th round by the Chicago Bears.
-On April 27, 2010, Jamar Williams was traded to the Carolina Panthers for safety Chris Harris.
+Williams was selected in the fourth round by the Chicago Bears.
+On April 27, 2010, Williams was traded to the Carolina Panthers for safety Chris Harris.

 Professional career

 NFL

-Williams was drafted by the Chicago Bears in the 2006 NFL draft in the fourth round.
-In 4 seasons with the Bears he amassed 89 tackles and 1 quarterback sack.
+Williams was selected by the Chicago Bears in the 2006 NFL draft in the fourth round.
+In four seasons with the Bears, he amassed 89 tackles and one quarterback sack.
 He was then traded to the Carolina Panthers for the 2010 NFL season.
-Following the 2010 season he was released by the Panthers.
+Following the 2010 season, he was released by the Panthers.